jamesturk/aows/docs/parsing/performance.md

 ## Speed Comparison

-It makes sense to acknowledge that speed is rarely the most important part of choosing a scraping library.
-While it is generally true that scrapers are limited by the speed of the connection to the target website, the speed of different parsers can have a significant impact on the performance of your scraper.
+When talking about performance it makes sense to be realistic about the fact that speed is rarely the most important part of choosing a library for HTML parsing.

+As we'll see, most scrapers will be limited by the time spent making network requests, not the actual parsing of the HTML.
+While this is generally true, it is still good to understand the relative performance of these libraries.
+We'll also take a look at when the performance of the parsers can have a significant impact on the performance of your scraper.

+To compare these libraries, I wrote a series of benchmarks to evaluate the performance of the libraries.

 ### #1 - Parsing HTML